StuartRiffle/YellowLISP/README.md

 On **Windows**, you can also use CMake, but it's probably easier to build from the [Visual Studio](https://visualstudio.microsoft.com/vs/community/) solution in the root of the repository.

 Either way, you will find the executable in the `Build` folder.

+## Running

+Launching the executable with no parameters will give you an interactive prompt (the REPL).

+Files with the extension `.lisp` will be loaded and evaluated in the order given, after which the executable will exit.

+Run `YellowLISP --help` for a complete list of options.

 ## Embedding